If you have a question let us know, and we’ll answer it!

 A: Running a Triathlon is expensive!

-But nonetheless this year’s entry fee for individual competitors will be the same as 2016 and 2017 – £40 for British Triathlon Federation (BTF) members, and £45 for non-BTF members.
+For individual competitors it will be £43 for British Triathlon Federation (BTF) members, and £48 for non-BTF members.
 This additional fee for non-BTF members covers insurance, etc (see below).
 If you would instead like to join the BTF, click here to go to the BTF website.

-For teams (of 2 or 3 members – see below), the entry fee will again be £60 (with an additional £5 for any team members who are not BTF members).
+For teams (of 2 or 3 members – see below), the entry fee will be £66 (with an additional £5 for any team members who are not BTF members).

 2 person relay teams will also be permitted with one of the team members doing 2 (any 2) of the disciplines – see below for further information.